-- Prior to implementation, identify and document those sites in need of restoration of fireadapted vegetative communities and forages where increased burn frequency will achieve the objectives listed in the enhancement description.
-(NRCS will provide technical assistance, as needed) - If grazing is used in combination with prescribed burning to manage understory vegetation, develop or update a grazing plan prior to implementation to guide the frequency and duration of grazing periods in accordance with the objectives of the enhancement description.
-Provide a copy to NRCS. - Prior to implementation, assess the existing fuel load using appropriate tools and methods for the geographic area.
-Determine the need for pre-treatment of the vegetation and fuels to facilitate a desired fire intensity to achieve the enhancement objectives.
-Use complimentary practices as needed, such as NRCS Conservation Practice Standards Fuel Break (Code 383), Firebreak (Code 394) and Woody Residue Treatment (Code 384) to achieve appropriate conditions.
-(NRCS will provide technical assistance, as needed.) - Prior to implementation, acquire a written burn plan for the enrolled land use acres that meets the enhancement criteria and any additional state NRCS requirements.
-Provide to NRCS for approval. - Prior to implementation of a prescribed burn, acquire all necessary approvals and permits (local, state, federal as applicable). - During implementation, and prior to ignition of each prescribed burn, acquire a current fire weather forecast and ensure all weather conditions are within those prescribed in the written burn plan.
-If conditions are not within prescription, postpone burn. - During implementation, and prior to ignition of any prescribed burn, notify NRCS to confirm NRCS verification for any planned changes will meet NRCS or State required enhancement criteria. - During implementation, install and maintain erosion control measures as needed for the site.
+Prior to implementation, identify and document sites dominated by conifer forests adapted to low-intensity ground fires that when properly applied will improve understory diversity for wildlife habitat and control undesirable encroaching vegetation.
+(NRCS will provide technical assistance, as needed) Prior to implementation, differentiate the enrolled acres into no fewer than 3 units, one to be burned each year, to create a mosaic of vegetation in different stages of development.
+Prior to implementation, assess the existing fuel load and determine the need for pretreatment of the vegetation and fuels to facilitate a low-intensity ground fire.
+As needed, apply complimentary conservation practices such as NRCS Conservation Practice Standards Fuel Break (Code 383), Firebreak (Code 394) and Woody Residue Treatment (Code 384) to achieve appropriate conditions.
+(NRCS will provide technical assistance, as needed) Prior to implementation, acquire a written burn plan for the enrolled land use acres that meets the enhancement criteria and any additional state NRCS requirements.
+Provide to NRCS for review and written approval.
+Prior to implementation of a prescribed burn, acquire all necessary approvals and permits (i.e. local, state, federal as applicable).
+During implementation, and prior to ignition of each prescribed burn, acquire a current fire weather forecast and ensure all weather conditions are within those prescribed in the written burn plan.
+If conditions are not within the prescription, postpone burn.
+During implementation, and prior to ignition of any prescribed burn, notify NRCS to confirm NRCS verification for any planned changes will meet NRCS or State required enhancement criteria.
+During implementation, install and maintain erosion control measures as needed for the site.
 (NRCS will provide technical assistance, as needed.)
+After implementation of each prescribed burn, conduct a post-burn evaluation as required within the burn plan and provide evaluation documentation to NRCS.
+NRCS S will: Prior to implementation and as needed, provide technical assistance in determining sites for enhancement implementation that meet specified criteria.